 Music Industry Quick Tip: Work With Your PR Company

-If you have a personal relationship with a journalist/blogger/other media person, and you think that an email from you would be better than an email from your PR company, then tell your PR company that you will cover that person so they don't.
-Otherwise, don't try to jump in the mix, follow-up with people that your PR company has approached about your project or anything else.
-Journalists get tons of emails and calls daily from people looking for coverage/reviews.
-It doesn't help to double up.
-An email from you when your PR company has already reached out will almost always be confusing, be annoying and actually hurt your chances of getting the coverage you want.
+If you have a personal relationship with someone in the news media and you think an email from you would be better than an email from your PR company, then tell your PR company that you will cover that person so they don't.
+Otherwise, don't try to jump in the mix, follow-up with people that your PR company has approached about your project, or anything else.
+Let the firm you've hired take the lead on sending press releases and making other contacts.

-Be Patient and Realistic
+Being Patient and Realistic

 PR campaigns can move slowly, and some may end up not moving at all.
 Brainstorming about new approaches with your PR company is a good thing.
 However, remember to be patient and realistic about how your campaign is coming along.
 Any number of factors, including the time of year of the campaign, the other releases or artists you're competing with, how early you started your campaign, and whether or not this is your first big PR push can affect the success and speed of success of your campaign.
 You'll have a much smoother relationship with your PR company if you work with them to develop a plan to try to tackle your obstacles instead of expecting them to magically make your obstacles disappear.